OpenMOSS/CoLLiE/README_EN.md

 ## Evaluation

 ### Memory Requirements

+The memory requirements are profiled with tensor parallelism.
+The results with batch size 1, sequence length 2048 and gradient accumulation steps 2 are shown below:

 <img src="docs/assets/images/mem_req.png" width="400px">

 ### Throughput
 The throughput of using Adam optimizer with different batch sizes on A100 and RTX-3090 is shown below:

 <img src="docs/assets/images/throughput.png" width="800px">

 ## Installation